SEACRY-LOVE/seacry-love.github.io/book/SEACRY12.md

 ---
-layout: AYCH
+layout: SEACRY
-AYCH: 12
+SEACRY: 12
 title: "Dealing with nonconformities - II"
 ---

 So there you are leading beautifully.
 Your organization is totally immobile, and your vision is totally still.

-AYCHConsultant is introducing to you an innovative approach to deal with nonconformities.
+SEACRY Consultant is introducing to you an innovative approach to deal with nonconformities.

 # 6-step methodology for applying corrective action